Capitalisk/ldex-ui/README.md

 ## How to run from source (recommended)

 Running this application directly from source on your own desktop is the most secure way to trade.
+It is strongly recommended to use Node.js version 11.0.0.

 ### To run for the first time (for traders):